-The other day I met with a husband and wife and their adult son to discuss the parents' estate plan.
-We discussed tax planning, avoiding probate and steps to provide for financial management if either or both spouses become incapacitated.
+The other day I met with a husband, wife, and their adult son to discuss the parents' estate plan.
+We discussed tax planning, avoiding probate, and steps to provide for financial management if either or both spouses become incapacitated.

 Then I told the son that he and his sister have a choice.
 When they inherit from their parents they can either have everything distributed outright to them or have it remain in trust for their benefit.
 We call these "family protection trusts."
 As I explained to the son, family protection trusts provide the following benefits:

 - Bankruptcy protection.
 If either the son or the daughter were to run into financial difficulties, they could declare bankruptcy and still have the family protection trust funds available to them.
 Their creditors would have no claim against the family protection trusts.

 - Divorce protection.
 Family protection trust funds are more protected in the event of a divorce than funds in the son or daughter's own names.
 Whether that protection is absolute depends on state law and how the trust funds are used.